Our Graduate Trainee Recruitment Paramedic Campaign is now open for 2016:

 There are 3 training pathways to becoming a paramedic with NSW Ambulance; Qualified paramedics, Paramedic intern and the Trainee Paramedic training pathway.

 Trainee Paramedic (Vocational entry)

 Applicants that do not hold a clinical qualification, or with no prior medical experience can apply for the Trainee Paramedic role.
 Through the Trainee Paramedic training pathway, you will undertake the nationally-accredited Diploma of Paramedical Science over three years, delivered by the NSW Ambulance Education Centre, Rozelle, Sydney.

 Applicants who have completed an accredited tertiary qualification in paramedical science or are in their final year of studying this qualification are welcomed to apply for the Paramedic Intern training pathway.

-For more information, download the Paramedic Intern and Trainee Guide
+For more information, download the Graduate Trainee Paramedic Guide

 Accredited courses can be found through the Council of Ambulance Authorities.